josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </div>

 The compiler does not currently support [function expressions or lambda functions](guide/aot-compiler#function-expression).
-For example, you cannot set a provider's `useFactory` to an anonymous function or arrow function like this.
+For example, you cannot set the `useFactory` of a provider to an anonymous function or arrow function like this.

 <code-example format="typescript" language="typescript">